iagoqueiroz/vue-commerce/readme.md

 ```

 ### 3. Step
-Create a database of your choice and set the variables in `.env`
+Copy the `.env.example` into `.env` and configure a database of your choice and set the variables in `.env`
 ```env
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1